mari-linhares/tensorflow/tensorflow/docs_src/tutorials/resnet_estimator.md

 In this cluster spec we are defining a cluster with 1 master, 1 ps and 1 worker.

-* `ps`: saves the parameters among all workers.
+* `ps`: stands for Parameter Server, it saves the parameters among all workers.
         All workers can read/write/update the parameters for model via ps.
         As some models are extremely large the parameters are shared among the ps (each ps stores a subset).

 * `worker`: does the training.